Observation of an acoustic topological Euler insulator with meronic waves

-In Fig.\;4(b), we present the distribution of the measured eigenvector $\vec{n}({\vec k})$ in the whole Brillouin zone.
-The results here show excellent agreement with the results in Fig.\;2(a) from the tight-binding model.
-We check quantitatively the azimuth and the elevation angles of the measured eigenvector and the calculated eigenvector along two special lines, the $M$-$\Gamma$-$M$ line [Fig.\;4(c)] and the $M$-$K$-$\Gamma$-$K^\prime$-$M$ line [Fig.\;4(d)].
-The consistency between the experiments and theory confirm the winding of the eigenstates vector and the meron pattern in the acoustic Bloch wave functions for the topological Euler insulator phase.
+{Using this method, we observe for the first time the meron pattern in acoustic waves: Figure~2(f) gives the vector Bloch wavefunctions of the first bulk band in our acoustic metamaterial which show clearly a meron pattern in agreement with Fig.~2(a).} We {further} check quantitatively the azimuthal and elevation angles of the measured eigenvector and the calculated eigenvector along two special lines, the $M$-$\Gamma$-$M$ line [Fig.~2(g)] and the $M$-$K$-$\Gamma$-$K^\prime$-$M$ line [Fig.~2(h)].
+The consistency between the {experimental results} and {the tight-binding} theory confirms the nontrivial meronic configuration of the bulk Bloch states and signifies the first observation of acoustic meron {which emerges due to the topological Euler insulator phase here}.

-\sect{Summary and outlook} Our experiments unequivocally demonstrate for the first time a gapped topological Euler system in an acoustic setup.
-Given the steadily rise of such multi-gap topology in both experimental as well as theoretical settings, our findings show that acoustic metamaterials provide for an excellent platform to reveal the underlying physics.
-Indeed, the presented meron formulation can even be generalized to, e.g., skyrmion winding numbers of double vectors in systems with more bands~\cite{braidingtwo}.
-From an experimental point of view, the observation of the pattern of the acoustic Bloch wave functions in the Brillouin zone unveils an unprecedented topological structure of Bloch wave functions and a salient feature of topological Euler phases.
-The discoveries here may inspire future exploration of non-Abelian topological phases with unconventional wave function geometry and thus opens a new realm for topological physics and beyond.
+\sect{Conclusion and discussions} Our experiments unequivocally demonstrate a unique topological Euler insulator phase in an acoustic setup with an unprecedented meronic {pattern}. {Remarkably, the meron topological number is connected to the Euler class topological index in our kagome system.
+This acoustic meron pattern enriches our understanding on acoustic waves and gives an excellent example of the direct measurement of bulk topological properties.
+Furthermore, the observed meron pattern} can be generalized to, e.g., skyrmion {patterns} that characterize the non-Abelian topology in systems with more bands {or with an even Euler class}~\cite{braidingtwo}.
+From {the} experimental {perspective}, the discovery here may inspire future exploration of rich topological {states} with unconventional {Bloch} wavefunction {patterns} and thus opens a new realm for topological physics and {materials}.